-The main A4010 road is adjacent to the site.
+The main A4010 road is within 60m of the site, accessible via Marsh Road to the east.
 The A4010 is the key radial route extending through the Neighbourhood Plan area, and is utilised for access to larger centres such as Aylesbury and High Wycombe for employment and shopping.
 Development may exacerbate traffic and congestion issues on existing road network.

-Likely adverse effect (without mitigation measures) Likely positive effect Neutral/uncertain effects
+Key Likely adverse effect (without mitigation measures) Likely positive effect Neutral/uncertain effects